QUESTION: What are the legislative requirements regarding medical fitness assessment in relation to updating training?

 assessment must be done by the accredited person before putting the premises into the operation and at each change (technical, technological, organizational,) in accordance with Act No. 355/2007 Coll.

 QUESTION: Do I need training when I work with toxic and highly toxic substances (originally poisons)?
 How often do I need retraining?

 In accordance with § 15, paragraph 3, letter a) of Act No. 355/2007 Coll. the employer must have a professionally qualified person to work with toxic and very toxic substances.
-Professional competence shall be acquired in accordance with § 16, paragraph 2 of the Act No. 355/2007 Coll., where before the test an employee must pass an upgrade training for work with toxic and very toxic substances at the Regional Public Health Authority that is accredited by Ministry of Educationand then test at the RPHA.
-In accordance with §16, paragraph 29 of the Act No. 355/2007Coll., update training that is accredited by Ministry of Education is required 1 x per 5 years.
+Professional competence shall be acquired in accordance with § 16, paragraph 2 of Act No. 355/2007 Coll., where before the test an employee must pass an upgrade training for work with toxic and very toxic substances at the Regional Public Health Authority that is accredited by Ministry of Education and then test at the RPHA.
+In accordance with §16, paragraph 29 of Act No. 355/2007Coll., update training that is accredited by the Ministry of Education is required 1 x per 5 years.